Gallo9923/mage-arena/README.md

 An important characteristic of a quadtree is that it has a maximum capacity of elements that it can contain, and when a new entity is going to be inserted when the structure is full, it subdivides into four different quadtrees.
-In this application, the maximum depth is of 3, in which any quadtree having this depth will have an unrestricted capacity, so it doesn't subdivide any further;
+In this application, the maximum depth is of 3, in which any quadtree having this depth will have an unrestricted capacity, so it doesn't subdivide any further.

 ## Directory